meatball133/crystal/concept-wip/numbers/about.md

 ## Integer division

 Integer division is used to divide numbers and get the whole part of the result.
-Which will always be an integer, by rounding down the result.
+The result will always be rounded down to an Int.

 ```crystal
 4 // 2